My Tri-C

 • Application Process

-Students must complete all actions in the application process listed below to be considered for acceptance into the Police Academy.
-We encourage you to complete actions simultaneously so that you can work through the entire process in a timely manner.
+Students must complete all the actions in the application process listed below to be considered for acceptance into the Basic Police Academy.
+We encourage you to complete these actions simultaneously so you can work through the entire process in a timely manner.

 Complete Academy Application

-All applicants must start the process by completing and submitting the entire Police Academy application online.
+All applicants must start the process by completing and submitting the entire Basic Police Academy application online.

 Become a Tri-C Student

 Current Tri-C students must be in good academic and financial standing with the College and must provide a valid S-Number to attend the academy.
 Call 216-987-4200 to check your student standing.
-Acceptance into the College is part of the application process and does not constitute acceptance into the Police Academy.
+Acceptance into the College does not constitute acceptance into the Basic Police Academy.

 Complete Placement Testing

-Each applicant must take standardized math and English assessment tests, score at the college level and provide the academy with verification of test completion.
+Each applicant must take standardized math and English assessment tests.
 Assessments cannot be taken until a Tri-C admissions application is submitted.
 This process is different from registration.
-Testing Center locations and hours.
+See Testing Center locations and hours.

 Secure Payment Method

-• Self-pay: Payment plans set up after orientation.
+• Self-pay: Payment plans will be set up after orientation.

 • Veteran benefits